NoNameProvided/cordova-plugin-webview-checker/README.md

 cordova plugin add cordova-plugin-webview-checker
 ```

+## Usage

+As this plugin is used to detect the version of the WebView before launching your app, it should not be used in your application code, but directly added to `index.html` via a script tag to render an error state if the required WebView is not present.

 ## Notes

-Use only ES5 code for checking the version of the Android System WebView (or transpile it to ES5), because if it's not enabled your ES6 code will throw a Syntax Error.
+The Android System WebView was first shipped in Android 4.4 (KitKat) and based on Chrome for Android 30.
+Every phone which comes with Google Play installed has it From Android 4.4.
+In Android 5.0 (Lollipop) the WebView has been decoupled from the OS and become updatable through the Play Store.
+Above Android 7.0 the Android System WebView will be disabled and won't be updated as long as Chrome is installed and enabled.

+### Pre-installed Versions

+Every Android release since Android 4.4 (KitKat) comes pre-installed with Android System WebView.
+The pre-installed versions are the followings:

+- Android 4.4 (KitKat) - Android System WebView `30.0.0.0`
+- Android 4.4.3 - Android System WebView `33.0.0.0`
+- Android 5.0 (Lollipop) - Android System WebView `37.0.0.0`
+- Android 6.0 (Marshmallow) - Android System WebView `44.0.2403.117`
+- Android 7.0 (Nougat) - disabled by default as Chrome 51+ is used for rendering
+- Android 8.0 (Oreo) - disabled by default as Chrome 51+ is used for rendering

+### Usage of language features above ES5

+In short, do not use anything else than ES5 to write your handler logic for this plugin and do not bundle it into your main application.
+The reason for this is that the older versions which are shipped do not support most of the ES6+ features and can only interpret ES5 code.

-Also do not pass the console function as a parameter like `.then(console.log)`, this will cause an `Uncaught TypeError: Illegal invocation` error.
+Also do not pass the console function as a parameter like `.then(console.log)`, this will cause an `Uncaught TypeError: Illegal invocation` error in older versions of the Android System WebView.

 ## API